 |The Grove Belle.|

-In 1947, dances were held at the pavilion every Thursday, Friday and Saturday nights.
+In 1947, dances were held at the pavilion every Thursday, Friday, and Saturday night.

 These images are from a circa 1960 brochure.

 In the 1960s, the Grove Belle Showboat was available for excursions on the Fox River.
 Groups of 40 or more could hire the boat for private two-hour trips.
 Music, dancing, drinks, and food were optional.